neverenough-sec2021/neverenough-sec2021.github.io/process/README.md

 #### Generation

 Given the above staging files, we can generate any number of Tor models.
 We use a script similar to the one below for all Tor model configuration bundles that we use in §4, §5, and §6 in the paper, where we modified the `n`, `l`, and `v` parameters (in the for loops) according to the specific requirements for each section of the paper.
+As written, the script below would generate far more networks than necessary.

 ```
 source ~/venvs/nevenufenv/bin/activate